Updated: Oct 30

 Ego sometimes tries to get in the way, but it doesn't fit well on a yoga mat.
 That’s not to say that you can’t challenge yourself, or set goals for learning a new pose, absolutely go for it!
 But do those things because they’re right for you, not so that you can compare yourself to others, or even to yourself from the day before.

-We’re all unique people with different bodies, different minds, different life experiences.
+We’re all unique people with different bodies, different minds, different histories and life experiences.
 Thank goodness we’re not all robots and not all exactly alike!
 It’s beautiful to be human and to know that there is only one YOU on this planet!